 - most bottled water is just overpriced tap water

-- plastic bottles can leach harmful chemicals in the drink they are supposed to protect
+- plastic bottles can leach harmful chemicals in the liquid they are supposed to protect

-- the risk gets higher due to long shelf life and heat fluctuations
+- the risk gets higher due to extended shelf life and heat fluctuations

 - they never biodegrade only break down into smaller and smaller pieces = microplastic